Climate of Vietnam: Northeast

-North Delta (Red River Delta)
+Northern Delta

 The North Delta includes the provinces of Phú Thọ, Vĩnh Phúc, Bắc Giang, Bắc Ninh, Hanoi, Hai Phong, Hải Dương, Hưng Yên, Hà Nam, Nam Định, Thái Bình, and Ninh Bình.
 Winters are characterized as being cold with large amounts of drizzle and little sunshine while summers are hot, rainy with few dry days.
 Hot, dry conditions caused by westerly winds during summer are rare.
 The region has a positive water balance (i.e. the precipitation exceeds the potential evapotranspiration).
 The average annual amount of sunshine hours is 1,400 to 1,700.

 Mean annual temperatures in the coastal areas are around 23 C in which the coldest month has a mean temperature of 16 to 17 C and the hottest month has a mean temperature of 28 to 30 C. Average annual rainfall in coastal areas is approximately 1600 to 1,700 mm.

-North Central (North Central Coast)
+North Central

 The North Central Coast includes the provinces of Thanh Hóa, Nghệ An, Hà Tĩnh, Quảng Bình, Quảng Trị, and Thừa Thiên-Huế.
 Winters are characterized by cold, cloudy weather with frequent drizzle, being under the influence of the northeast monsoon.
 Compared to other regions in Northern Vietnam, winters are warmer and wetter due to the influence of the Truong Son Mountains that block the northeast monsoon coming from the Gulf of Tonkin.
 Summers are characterized by hot, dry weather owing to westerly winds.
 This is because the Truong Son Mountains also block the southwest monsoon, causing rainfall to occur on the west side of the mountains in Laos and creating a dry Foehn wind that moves east on the eastern slopes in Vietnam.
 The region averages between 1,500 and 1,700 hours of sunshine per year.

 Mean annual temperatures are around 24 to 25 C in which the coldest month has a mean temperature of 17 to 20 C and the hottest month has a mean temperature of 29 to 30 C. Average annual rainfall in coastal areas is approximately 2000 to 2,900 mm.
 The rainy season occurs in the last 6 months of the year with September and October having the highest rainfall.